Kiwi-Computers/QNL-kernel/README.md

 QNL incorporates Linux kernel code and therefore remains subject to the applicable GPLv2 requirements.
 QNL does not attempt to change or circumvent the licenses of its upstream components.

 Kiwi-specific code and technology are developed separately where appropriate.

+Also, please refrain from using code licensed under GPLv3.

 QNL is Linux-derived by necessity, Kiwi-designed by choice.